crazoter/My-Docs/docs/manga_reviews.md

     * Abit cliche; all (initial) main characters are of different blood type groups
     * Author loves to interact with his readers, so there's even some chapters where he draws fan-submitted situations of the characters.
 Although, at that point, the manga gives off doujin vibes rather than an actual manga...
 * **-ve points**:
+  * Sometimes uses lazy character development; telling instead of showing. e.g. manga becomes a slideshow of how each character would do something e.g. peel tangerines in Ch24 as opposed to *revealing* that fact through storytelling by putting them in a scenario that brings out how they would peel tangerines (e.g. characters come together for a party, and they react to Hirotaka peeling tangerines).
+  * Sometimes splits the story into multiple unstated timelines (e.g. Ch 53 and 53.5) where the chronological order is uncertain.
+This is makes the manga's chronology very messy.
+The weaker timeline ends up feeling like a spin-off, and the sum of the two parts is weaker than what it would've been if it were presented in chronological order a whole.
   * The otaku aspect gets a little stale after awhile.
 I'd prefer to see more facets of the characters (e.g. reactions to unexplored content for example)
   * Yeah as you might guess the plot isn't super deep but it does have some flitting food for thought moments
-  * This is purely slice-of-life (and a monthly update at that), so plot progression is quite slow; character development sometimes feels like it's going nowhere.
-* **Should you read it**: If you like stories that give you diabetes and you enjoy reading about otakus hanging out
+* **Should you read it**: If you like stories that give you diabetes and you enjoy reading about otakus hanging out.
+For all its shortcomings, I personally found this a pretty good read, and the initial part of the manga is a pretty good hook.
 * **Tidbit**: Flat-chested Narumi

 </TabItem>